emqx/neuron-docs/en_US/configuration/south-devices/opc-ua/uaexpert.md

 ## Install UaExpert

-Go to `https://www.unified-automation.com/downloads.html` to register and download UaExpert and install it.
+Go to [Unified Automation Downloads](https://www.unified-automation.com/downloads.html) to register and download UaExpert and install it.

 ## Get Node Information

-1. Open UaExpert software, click the toolbar `+` button, double click **Custom Discovery** -> **< Double click to Add Server... >**, in the pop-up dialog box, fill in the access address of OPC UA Server, click `OK` and the address will be added to the end of the list.
+1. Open UaExpert software, click the toolbar `+` button, double click **Custom Discovery** -> **< Double click to Add Server... >**, in the pop-up dialog box, fill in the access address of OPC UA Server, click **OK** and the address will be added to the end of the list.

      ![uaexpert1](./assets/uaexpert1.jpg)